Top of the page

 You may not know what caused your periods to stop.
 Possible causes include pregnancy, hormonal changes, and losing or gaining a lot of weight quickly.
 Some medicines and stress could also cause it.

 Being active in endurance sports can also cause you to miss your period or stop menstruating.
-Female athletes may try to lose or maintain weight in harmful ways.
+Losing weight or maintaining a low weight in harmful ways could also stop your period.
 These include dieting too much or binging and purging.
 But doing these things can lead to eating disorders, amenorrhea, and osteoporosis.
 If you exercise less or gain a little weight, your periods will probably start again.

 Your doctor may order tests to find out why your periods have stopped.
-Your doctor may give you the hormone progestin.
-It can cause you to have a period.
+Treatment depends on the cause.
+Your doctor may prescribe hormone therapy to help regulate your cycle.
+This can also help protect against bone loss.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.